kimfetti/kimfetti.github.io/_drafts/2018-12-10-planetary-birthday-problem.md

 ---
 layout: page-fullwidth
-title: "Finding Birthday (Problem) Twins on Mars"
+title: "Finding Birthday Problem Twins on Mars"
 subheadline: "Analytic Approximations"
-meta_teaser: "Feeling Responsive uses Volkhov for headlines, Lato for everything else and if you are in need to show some code, it will be in Lucida Console."
+meta_teaser: "_The birthday problem is a classic probability question with a surprising result.
+In this post, we will not only solve this classic but also consider how the solution differs for every planet in our solar system._"
-teaser: "<em>Feeling Responsive</em> uses <a href='https://www.google.com/fonts/specimen/Volkhov'>Volkhov</a> for headlines, <a href='https://www.google.com/fonts/specimen/Lato'>Lato</a> for everything else and if you are in need to show some code, it will be in <a href='http://www.microsoft.com/typography/fonts/family.aspx?FID=18'>Lucida Console</a> or <a href='http://en.wikipedia.org/wiki/Monaco_(typeface)'>Monaco</a>."
+ser: ''
 header:
     image: birthday_planet_header.jpg
     background-color: "#999999"